twbs/bootstrap/docs/getting-started/flexbox.md

 Enabling flexbox means **reduced browser and device support:**

 - Internet Explorer 9 and below do not support flexbox.
-- Internet Explorer 10 has a few known quirks.
+- Internet Explorer 10 has a few known quirks (see the "Known issues" tab in [Can I use...](http://caniuse.com/#feat=flexbox)), requires using a prefix, and only supports the syntax from the old 2012 version of the spec.

 Please be extra conscious of your user base when enabling flexbox in your project.
+Visit [Can I use...](http://caniuse.com/#feat=flexbox) for details on browser support of flexbox.